aspose-html/Aspose.HTML-Documentation/content/java/getting-started/features-list/_index.md

 {{% /alert %}}
 ## **Aspose.HTML for Java Features** ##
-Aspose.HTML is a programming API that allows developers to create, open existing, manipulate, navigate through and convert (X)HTML documents into the various supported output formats.
+Aspose.HTML is a programming API that allows developers to create, open existing, manipulate, navigate through and convert (X)HTML documents to the various supported output formats.
 Aspose.HTML implements W3C HTML specification, so it’s classes and properties have similar names that come from the specifications.